aboe76/puppet-salt/README.md

 This selects the name of the salt minion service for puppet to manage.

+###Parameters salt::master

+Here are just a few parameters that are available in the salt::master module The rest you can look up in salt::params

 ####`master_service_name`

 This selects the name of the salt minion service for puppet to manage.

+####`master_package_name`

+This determines the name of the package to install.

+####`master_config`

+This sets the file to write salt master configuration into.

 ##Limitations